Private GPT vs ChatGPT: Data Risks

 You Need Audit Trails

-Private GPT Route
+Private GPT Cost Factors

 The right comparison is not just license cost.
 It is the total risk and operating model: what data employees can use, what gets logged, who approves access, which workflows need human review, and what happens when a prompt involves sensitive information.